 The Predication Contract

-It is important to understand what MRS is and what a well-formed MRS tree is before reading this section.
+It is important to understand what MRS is and what a scope-resolved MRS is before reading this section.
 Visit those links first to understand the basic concepts.

-As discussed in the “Backtracking” conceptual topic, we’ll be solving MRS well-formed trees using a backtracking approach.
+As discussed in the “Backtracking” conceptual topic, we’ll be solving MRS scope-resolved mrss using a backtracking approach.
 That topic discusses “calling” or “evaluating” predications without discussing exactly how this happens.
 This section will get specific.

-As discussed previously, a well-formed MRS tree can be thought of as an equation that can be solved against a certain state of the world.
-One approach to solving an MRS is to walk the well-formed tree in depth-first order and iteratively find assignments of variables that make the MRS true, using backtracking to try alternatives when they exist.
+As discussed previously, a scope-resolved MRS can be thought of as an equation that can be solved against a certain state of the world.
+One approach to solving an MRS is to walk the scope-resolved mrs in depth-first order and iteratively find assignments of variables that make the MRS true, using backtracking to try alternatives when they exist.
 This is the approach we’ll be using.
 To solve an MRS tree using the backtracking approach, we need to code the predications to meet a specific contract that our backtracking solver will rely on.
 This is the “predication contract”.

 Recall that predications are of the form: _table_n_1(x) or compound(e,x,x).
 Just like functions in mathematics or programming languages, they have a name and a set of arguments.
 We’ll be treating the predications as classic programming language functions that can be “called” or “invoked”.